-Sr No. Activity Implementation period (short/Medium/long term) Responsible Agencies Base Line Target to be achieved Target Date Milestones (Monthly / Quarterly) Financial Implications, if any (Estimated Cost) 1 CIE 1 - Conversion to Side Hood suction in furnaces Short Term PPCB Total 69 induction furnace to be converted.
-19 nos.
-Induction furnace have already converted.
-50 Induction furnaces are required to be converted.
-30.9.2019 - NIL 2 CIE 2 - Conversion to CNG from coal Long term PPCB 6 nos. industries have converted their furnace from coal to CNG fuel 220units will shift to cleaner fuel 31.03.2021 The matter to be taken with State Government.
-Providing pipeline for transportation of CNG-One year.
-Procurement of instruments Installation Commissioning NIL

-3 CIE 3 - Conversion of natural draft brick kilns to induced draft.
-Short Term PPCB No brick kiln NIL NIL NIL NIL 4 CIE 4 - Action against non-complying industrial units Short term PPCB Regular inspection as per policy of the Board Action against defaultin g industries Checking the adequacy of APCD installed by the industries Regular activity -Identification of industries in which APCD is installed Checking the adequacy of APCD already installed Issuing show cause notice to the industries violating normsFacilitating industry to get set right the inadequate APCD.
-Nil 5 CIE 5 - Shifting of industries from non- designated areas to industrial areas Long Term Local Govt. / Deptt of Town & CountryPlanning/ Deptt of Industries.
+Sr No. Activity Implementation period (short/Medium/long term) Responsible Agencies Base Line Target to be achieved Target Date Milestones (Monthly / Quarterly) Financial Implications, if any (Estimated Cost) 1 CIE 1 - Conversion to side- hood suction in furnaces Short Term PPCB Total 16 induction furnaces require up gradation of their APCD.
+06 have already upgraded their APCDs.
+2 Induction furnaces are of capacity less than 1 TPH.
+08 Induction furnaces are required to upgrade the APCD.
+30.09.2019 - Nil 2 CIE 2 - Conversion to CNG from coal Long Term PPCB No industry have converted their furnace from coal to PNG fuel 93 units will shift to PNG 31.03.2021 Providing pipeline for transportation of PNG-One year.
+Procurement of instruments Installation Commissioning Nil 3 CIE 3 - Conversion of natural draft brick Short Term PPCB 6 nos. brick kilns located within 5 km of MC limits.
+One brick kiln has 5 nos. brick kilns yet to be converted 30.09.2019 No kiln to be operated without adopting Induced Draft Technology.
+NIL kilns to induced draft. already adopted induced draft technology.
+4 CIE 4 - Action against non- complying industrial units Short term PPCB Regular inspection as per policy of the Board Action against defaulting industries.
+Checking the adequacy of APCD installed by the industries Regular activity -Identification of industries in which APCD is installed Checking the adequacy of APCD already installed Issuing show cause notice to the industries violating normsFacilitating industry to get set right the inadequate APCD.
+Nil 5 CIE 5 - Shifting of industries from non- designated areas to industrial areas Long Term Local Govt. / Deptt of Town & Country Planning/ Deptt of Industries.
 Industries located in non designated areas need to be identified for shifting.
-Identified Industries required to be shifted to the designated industrial Upto 2031 - Timeline for shifting the industry as per provision of notified Master Plan Nil
+Identified Industries required to be shifted to the designated industrial Upto 2031 Timeline for shifting the industry as per provision of notified Master Plan Nil